 Wiccan Beliefs and Practices was written for the solitary witch or non-traditional small coven.
 Written by a Wiccan High Priest and retired aerospace engineer, Wiccan Beliefs & Practices includes crucial information not found in other introductory Wiccan books, including:

-Know your rights: the legal protection of Wicca as a
+- Know your rights: the legal protection of Wicca as a legitimate religion

 Author Gary Cantrell speaks from personal experience with Wiccans of all ages and degrees of physical ability, bringing you an earnest examination of modern Wiccan beliefs and a practical guide to the Craft of the Wise.

 In the following excerpt, the author explains why he chose to "come out of the broom closet."

 I elected to reveal my practice of witchcraft publicly simply because I personally feel that the time for intentionally hiding ourselves has come to an end.
 We are practitioners of a kind, gentle, and peace-loving religion.
 We are not the bloodthirsty or depraved, orgiastic fanatics all too often portrayed by the entertainment and news media.
 The general public has been misled about witchcraft for over a thousand years, and now with our numbers reaching an all-time high, possibly in excess of one million people worldwide, we need to stand up and set that record straight.